 9 Signs You May Be in Denial

 1. You Try to Control Things You Can't.
 People who are in Denial struggle with accepting things, situations, and people for the way they are.
-You may have wanted your child to show an interest in a talent or career that made you happy—rather than one that makes them happy.
-Accepting situations that you can’t change—and dealing with them as Christ-like as possible is often your best option.
+You may have wanted your child to show an interest in a talent or career that made you happy, rather than one that makes them happy.
+Accepting situations that you can’t change — and dealing with them as Christ-like as possible is often your best option.
+Cast all your cares on Him, for He cares for you (1 Peter 5:7).

 2. You Ignore Things You Know that You Need to Change.
 To the person who is in Denial, being overweight, quitting a bad habit, filing a tax return, or simply paying your bills on time are better dealt with by ignoring them and hoping that the problem goes away by itself.
 The sooner you get honest with yourself that a change needs to be made, ask for help, and develop a plan to overcome your obstacle, the sooner you’ll be on your way to a happier life.